-On April 21, 2011, Piedmont entered into an agreement to sell its office property known as Eastpointe Corporate Center in Issaquah, Washington, with an expected closing of July 1, 2011, and in accordance with GAAP, Piedmont reclassified the building from real estate assets held-for-use to real estate assets held-for-sale on its consolidated balance sheet as of April 21, 2011.
+On September 20, 2011, Piedmont entered into an agreement to sell its interest (approximately 96.5%) in the office property known as the 35 W. Wacker Building for approximately \$401.0 million, with an expected closing in the fourth quarter of 2011.
+In accordance with GAAP, Piedmont reclassified the building from real estate assets held for use to real estate assets held for sale on its consolidated balance sheet as of September 30, 2011.
 As such, Piedmont reclassified the operational results of the property as income from discontinued operations for prior periods to conform with current period presentation.
-On July 1, 2011, Piedmont closed the sale of the Eastpointe Corporate Center Building.